diiyw/nodis/README.md

 English | [简体中文](https://github.com/diiyw/nodis/blob/main/README_zh-cn.md)

-Redis re-implemented using golang.
-Simple way to embed in your application or as a standalone server.
-Supported commands are compatible with Redis. testing code using [phpredis](https://github.com/phpredis/phpredis/tree/develop/tests).
+Nodis is a Redis implementation using the Golang programming language.
+This implementation provides a simple way to embed Redis functionality directly into your application or run it as a standalone server.
+The supported commands are compatible with the original Redis protocol, allowing you to use existing Redis clients like goredis for testing and integration.

 ## Supported Data Types